websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/continuous-integration.md

 ## Using the Default Jenkinsfile

-In the past, we used to give customers an entire `Jenkinsfile` for them to customize.
-The problem with this approach is that bug fixes, security fixes, and improvements had to be manually applied, line by line.

-Starting with CI service version `liferaycloud/jenkins:2.222.1-3.2.0`, we are introducing the concept of a default Jenkinsfile.
-The default Jenkinsfile is always available for use for projects using version 4.x.x services.
-This encapsulates all the logic that was previously stored on the Jenkinsfile and moves it to a Jenkins plugin.
+Starting with CI service version `liferaycloud/jenkins:2.222.1-3.2.0`, a default Jenkinsfile is available when it is not overridden.
+The default Jenkinsfile is always available for use for projects [using version 4.x.x services](../reference/understanding-service-stack-versions.md).

-This means that all bug fixes, security fixes, and improvements can be applied by us, without any requiring any user action.
+The default Jenkinsfile encapsulates all the logic that was previously stored on the Jenkinsfile and moves it to a Jenkins plugin.
+This means that all bug fixes, security fixes, and improvements can be applied without requiring any CI configuration.

-Apart from that, a powerful set of extension points are now provided for you to customize every step of the pipeline.
+Apart from that, a powerful set of extension points are now provided to customize every step of the CI pipeline.

 ### Enable the Default Jenkinsfile

-If your project is already updated to version 4.x.x, then these steps are already complete.
+If your project is already updated to [version 4.x.x](../reference/understanding-service-stack-versions.md), then these steps are already complete.
 Otherwise, enable the default Jenkinsfile by performing the following steps:

 1. Update your CI service to version `liferaycloud/jenkins:2.222.1-3.2.0`